 - 1. ABUSE-LIABLE Pharmacological substances that have the potential for creating abusive dependency.
 Abuse able substances can include both illicit drugs (e.g., heroine) and licit drugs (e.g. methamphetamines). - 2.
 AD HOC For or concerned with one specific purpose or case; often improvised or impromptu. - 3.
 ADJUVANT THERAPY Therapy provided to enhance the effect of a primary therapy; auxiliary therapy. - 4.
-ADVERSE EFFECT An undesirable and unintended, although not necessarily unexpected, result of therapy or other intervention (e.g., headache following spinal tap or intestinal bleeding associated with aspirin therapy). - 5.
+ADMINISTRATIVE HOLD A Principal Investigator-initiated decision.
+This temporarily halts research activities and allows for assessment of the conduct of the research and full board review. - 5.
+ADVERSE EFFECT An undesirable and unintended, although not necessarily unexpected, result of therapy or other intervention (e.g., headache following spinal tap or intestinal bleeding associated with aspirin therapy). - 6.
 ADVERSE EVENT Expected or unexpected harmful events as a result of the use of an investigational or approved drug, biologic or device, or of an investigational procedure, observed in the approved project or in other research studies similar to that of the approved project.

-- AGENT Person authorized to act on behalf of MUSC.
-This includes an individual performing MUSC designated activities or exercising MUSC-delegated authority or responsibility. - 7.
-ALLEGATION OF NON-COMPLIANCE An assertion of non-compliance that has yet to be proved or supported by evidence. - 8.
-ANONYMIZED SAMPLES (UNLINKED) Samples that may have been acquired from identified human sources, but for which all identifiers or codes have been removed and destroyed such that the ability to identify particular individuals, via clinical or demographic information, would be extremely difficult for the investigator, the repository or a third party. - 9.
-APPROVAL PERIOD Research involving human subjects may be approved for a maximum period of one year from the date of approval or for a shorter period of time, as determined by the IRB. - 10.
-ASSENT Agreement by an individual not competent to give legally valid informed consent (e.g., a child or cognitively impaired person) to participate in research. - 11.
-ASSURANCE A formal written, binding commitment that is submitted to a federal agency in which an institution promises to comply with applicable regulations governing research with human subjects and stipulates the procedures through which compliance will be achieved. - 12.
+- 7. AGENT Person authorized to act on behalf of MUSC.
+This includes an individual performing MUSC designated activities or exercising MUSC-delegated authority or responsibility. - 8.
+ALLEGATION OF NON-COMPLIANCE An assertion of non-compliance that has yet to be proved or supported by evidence. - 9.
+ANONYMIZED SAMPLES (UNLINKED) Samples that may have been acquired from identified human sources, but for which all identifiers or codes have been removed and destroyed such that the ability to identify particular individuals, via clinical or demographic information, would be extremely difficult for the investigator, the repository or a third party. - 10.
+APPROVAL PERIOD Research involving human subjects may be approved for a maximum period of one year from the date of approval or for a shorter period of time, as determined by the IRB. - 11.
+ASSENT Agreement by an individual not competent to give legally valid informed consent (e.g., a child or cognitively impaired person) to participate in research. - 12.
+ASSURANCE A formal written, binding commitment that is submitted to a federal agency in which an institution promises to comply with applicable regulations governing research with human subjects and stipulates the procedures through which compliance will be achieved. - 13.
 AUTHORIZATION Express written permission that an individual permits the release and use of their individually identifiable health information for a particular purpose.
 Authorizations are not required to use an individual's health information to treat them, obtain payment or for a provider's health care operations.
 However, under HIPAA, research is not considered health care operations, and therefore, requires an authorization or waiver of authorization with limited exception.
-The provider (or investigator) is responsible for obtaining an authorization from an individual. - 13.
-AUTHORIZED INSTITUTIONAL OFFICIAL An officer of an institution with the authority to speak for and legally commit the institution to adherence to the requirements of the federal regulations regarding the involvement of human subjects in biomedical and behavioral research. - 14.
+The provider (or investigator) is responsible for obtaining an authorization from an individual. - 14.
+AUTHORIZED INSTITUTIONAL OFFICIAL An officer of an institution with the authority to speak for and legally commit the institution to adherence to the requirements of the federal regulations regarding the involvement of human subjects in biomedical and behavioral research. - 15.
 AUTONOMY Personal capacity to consider alternatives, make choice, and act without undue influence or interference of others.